Can My Car Insurance Company Deny Me Coverage? Here Are 6 Reasons Why It Can

 Beyond seeking out other policies, focus on shoring up your credit and your driving habits.
 If you’re often getting speeding tickets or other traffic violations, become meticulous about following all local driving laws.
 See about going to traffic school and having some of those points taken off your record.
 If your credit score is low, prioritize paying down debts and getting those payments in on time.
 Although these won’t be overnight fixes, they will increase your chances of approval in the future.

-Regardless of your driving and credit history, it’s always wise to request quotes from several insurance companies to make sure you’re choosing the best auto insurance coverage for you at the right price.
+Regardless of your driving and credit history, it’s always wise to request quotes from several insurance companies to make sure you’re choosing good auto insurance coverage for you at the right price.

 About the Author